Nikunj-Gupta/Image-Segmentation-Using-Color-and-Texture-Descriptors-with-Expectation-Maximization/README.md

 Short Form Algorithm:

 1.Load Image ->

 2. Apply Gaussian Filter and Convert to CIELAB space as it better approximates human color perception ->

-3. Capture texture information using Local Binary Patterns a
+3. Capture texture information using Local Binary Patterns

 4. Flatten Image (and  to prepare data ->

 5. Normalise and scale data ->

 6. Sample 1000 data points randomly and feed to estimator -> Run expectation and maximization step alternatively using these data points, using scikit GMM and DPGMM.

 7. Fit model on entire Image

 8. Grab output labels & assign each pixel a color corresponding to its membership class ->

 9. Use a dictionary of BGR color codes to query pixel color based on labels. ->

-Future Algorithm Extension (given more time):
+Future Algorithm Extension:

 1. Use geometric priors to constrain clustering and improve segmentation results.
 (Intuition = Closer Objects are More Similar in texture and color)

 2. Optimise Code

 Conclusion: